vmware-tanzu/cartographer/rfc/rfc-0000-allow-resources-to-report-status.md

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

-- Should the two states be `Succeeded` and `Failed`?
+- Should the two states be `Healthy` and `Unhealthy`?
-- Is it right for Cartographer to default to `Succeeded`?
+- Is it right for Cartographer to default to `Healthy`?

 # Spec.
 Changes
 [spec-changes]: #spec-changes